 Established in 2004, US Club Soccer’s id2 National Identification and Development Program provides an opportunity for the country’s elite youth soccer players to be identified and developed, and scouted for inclusion in U.S. Soccer’s National Team programs. id2 Program directors Gerry McKeown (boys) and Tricia Taliaferro (girls) implement curriculum and direct activities.

 The id2 Program is an Olympic Development Program (ODP) approved by the United States Olympic Committee and the U.S. Soccer Federation.

-Note: Effective fall 2013, with the creation of the U.S. Soccer Development Academy U-14 age group, full-time U-14 Academy players are not eligible to participate in the id2 Program.
+NOTE: U.S. Soccer Development Academy full-time Academy players are not eligible to participate in the id2 Program.
 This is due to U.S. Soccer rules that prohibit full-time Academy players from participating in outside soccer leagues and events.
-Developmental players in the Academy’s U-14 age group, however, are still eligible to participate in the id2 Program.
+Developmental players in the Academy, however, are still eligible to participate in the id2 Program.